Jones–Shafroth Act: Conscription

 Under the Foraker Act of 1900, which established an insular government in Puerto Rico under the federal jurisdiction of the United States, the residents of Puerto Rico were nationals but not citizens of the United States.
 With the enactment of the Jones–Shafroth Act in 1917, the residents of the archipelago and island became birthright citizens of the United States.

 Two months after the 64th United States Congress passed the act, it enacted the Selective Service Act of 1917, basing conscription "upon liability to military service of all male citizens."
 The federal government, through the Jones–Shafroth Act and other laws of the United States applicable to territories, including the National Defense Act of 1916, imposed mandatory conscription into the military of the United States on all male citizens of the United States, including the residents of Puerto Rico, immediately before the United States entered World War I on April 6, 1917.
 As a result, around 20,000 Puerto Ricans served in the armed forces of the United States during World War I, and 65,000 in World War II.

 Migration

 The Jones-Shafroth Act of 1917 spurred significant migration to the contiguous United States, particularly to New York State, as the granting of United States citizenship allowed the residents of Puerto Rico to legally travel to and reside in American territory.
 Around 42,000 Puerto Ricans relocated to the mainland United States throughout the 1920s.

 Subsequent legislation

-Portions of the Jones–Shafroth Act were superseded by the Elective Governor Act of 1947, which granted the residents of Puerto Rico the right to elect a governor, and by the Puerto Rico Federal Relations Act of 1950, which granted Puerto Rico the right to draft its own constitution.
-Ratified by the electorate of and implemented in Puerto Rico in 1952, the Constitution provided greater autonomy to the archipelago and island as an unincorporated territory under the designation of commonwealth.
+Portions of the Jones–Shafroth Act were superseded by the Elective Governor Act of 1947 (Crawford-Butler Act), which granted the residents of Puerto Rico the right to elect a governor, and by the Puerto Rico Federal Relations Act of 1950, which granted Puerto Rico the right to constitutional self-governance.
+Ratified by the electorate of and implemented in Puerto Rico in 1952, the Constitution provided self-governance to the archipelago and island as an unincorporated territory under the designation of commonwealth.